-The Interstate Commission for Sustainable Development (ICSD) actively participated in the development of a regional climate change adaptation strategy which aims to prioritize integrative land use in Central Asia and ensure its inclusion in regional development processes.
-With our programme's assistance, the coun-tries have successfully developed and adopted the Regional Environmental Programme for Sustainable Development (REAP4SD).
+The ICSD actively participated in the development of a regional climate change adaptation strategy.
+The countries have successfully developed and adopted the Regional Environmental Programme for Sustainable Development (REAP4SD).
 It includes the establishment of relevant indicators, a roadmap, and a monitoring system.